External Funding

 Key Highlights of the Grant:

-- Eligibility: Young Malaysian scientists in medical or biomedical research
+- Eligibility: Young Malaysian scientists (40 years old and below as of 20 March 2026) in medical or biomedical research

 - Grant Amount: Up to RM 50,000

-We strongly encourage eligible researchers to apply for this prestigious grant.
+We strongly encourage eligible researchers from our institution to apply for this prestigious grant.

 For more information and to submit your application, please visit the following link: Dr Ranjeet Bhagwan Singh Medical Research Grant